 - David Stark, Columbia University, US

-- Jesper Strandgaard Pedersen, Copenhagen Business School, Denmark
+- Jesper Strandgaard Pedersen, Copenhagen Business School, DK

 - François Vatin, Université Paris Ouest, FR